leifbr/f5certlabs/docs/class2/module06/lab4.rst

 ==========================

 Our web administrators would like to access the back-end server network.
-They all access form the same 10.1.10.0/24 network.
+They all access from the same 10.1.10.0/24 subnet.
 Let's create a virtual server that allows them and only them to get to the backend network.
 REMEMBER somewhere a router must have the route to the backend network inserted.